Skip to content

 Start Early & Be Ready with Boluses

-Pressors used during peri-intubation resuscitation have vasoconstrictive and/or inotropic effects.
+Pressors used during peri-intubation resuscitation should have vasoconstrictive and inotropic effects.
 Some inotropes can have vasodilatory effects.
-Except in extremely select instances, these should never be used in the peri-intubation period.
+Except in highly select instances, these should never be used in the peri-intubation period.
+Generally, Norepinephrine (Levophed) is the go-to choice except in select circumstances.

 Norepinephrine